Direct Microstability Optimization of Stellarator Devices: Introduction

 As an optimization criterion to stabilize the underlying unstable modes, we choose our objective function $J$ to be a quasi-linear estimate \cite{Jenko2005,Fable2009} for the heat flux $f_\text{Q}$ with the growth rates $\gamma$ and associated eigenfunctions calculated using linear gyrokinetic simulations.
 The method employed here can also be used with nonlinear gyrokinetic or fluid codes by replacing the quasi-linear estimate $f_{\text{Q}}$ with the nonlinear heat flux $Q$ computed by the respective code.
-This differs from previous objective functions that also targeted the reduction of turbulent transport such as Refs. \cite{Mynick2010,Proll2015b,Roberg-Clark2022} as these are solely based on properties of the equilibrium magnetic field, therefore requiring more assumptions about the geometry and the underlying modes.
-We note that, while the peak growth rate $\gamma$ could be chosen as the objective function, we found it not to be a reliable indicator of the nonlinear heat flux due to the importance of smaller wave numbers.
+This differs from previous objective functions that also targeted the reduction of turbulent transport such as Refs. \cite{Mynick2010,Proll2015b,Roberg-Clark2022} as these are solely based on properties of the equilibrium magnetic field {and not on direct evaluations of gyrokinetic simulations}, therefore requiring more assumptions about the geometry and the underlying modes.
+We note that, while the peak growth rate $\gamma$ could be chosen as the objective function, we found it not to be a reliable indicator of the nonlinear heat flux due to the importance of smaller wave numbers \cite{Pueschel2016}.
 The reduction of neoclassical transport is performed by targeting quasisymmetry, an invariance of the magnetic field strength $B$ that guarantees confinement of the collisionless trajectories up to a threshold energy \cite{Nuhrenberg1988a}.
 As shown in Ref. \cite{Landreman2022}, it is indeed possible to design stellarators with precise quasisymmetry and achieve unprecedented levels of collisionless particle confinement and collisional transport for a thermal plasma.
 We leverage such findings by adding to the objective function $J$ the term $f_{\text{QS}}$ defined in Eq.
-(1) of Ref. \cite{Landreman2022} as it is already in a form ready to be used in a least squares optimization method and, unlike previous optimization metrics, it does not require the calculation of Boozer coordinates \cite{Boozer1981} at each optimization step.
+(1) of Ref. \cite{Landreman2022} as it is already in a form ready to be used in a least squares optimization method and, unlike previous optimization metrics, it does not require the calculation of Boozer coordinates \cite{Boozer1981} at each optimization step. {We note that the quasisymmetry metric $f_{\text{QS}}$ is, in fact, a measure of the deviation of quasisymmetry.
+Therefore, during optimization, we seek to minimize $f_{\text{QS}}$.}